2D structures (surface particles)

 Structure types include:

-• Regular lattice: Particles at periodic positions
+• 1D/2D crystal: particles at periodic positions

-• Paracrystal: Short-range order with cumulative disorder
+• Paracrystal: short-range order with cumulative disorder